Enderlook/Net-Pools/README.md

     /// <typeparam name="T">Type of object to pool</typeparam>
     public abstract class ObjectPool<T>
     {
+        #region Extension members from ObjectPool.
+Has [DynamicallyAccessedMembers(DynamicallyAccessedMemberTypes.PublicParameterlessConstructor)]

         /// <summary>
         /// Retrieves a shared <see cref="ObjectPool{T}"/> instance.
         /// </summary>
         public static ObjectPool<T> Shared { get; }

+        /// <summary>
+        /// Retrieves a factory method that creates new instances of <typeparamref name="T"/> using its parameterless constructor.<br/>
+        /// If the paremterless constructor is not found, the delegate will instead throw when executed for a reference type, or use <see langword="default"/> for value type.
+        /// </summary>
+        /// <remarks>This is quite similar to <see cref="Activator.CreateInstance{T}()"/>, but attempts to be more performant.</remarks>
+        public static Func<T> Factory { get; }

+        /// <summary>
+        /// Creates a new instance of <typeparamref name="T"/> using its parameterless constructor.<br/>
+        /// If the paremterless constructor is not found, it will instead throw when executed for a reference type, or use <see langword="default"/> for value type.
+        /// </summary>
+        /// <remarks>This is quite similar to <see cref="Activator.CreateInstance{T}()"/>, but attempts to be more performant.</remarks>
+        /// <returns>New instance of <typeparamref name="T"/>.</returns>
+        /// <exception cref="MissingMethodException">Thrown when the <typeparamref name="T"/> is a reference type and has no public parameterless constructor.</exception>
+        public static T CreateInstance();

+        #endregion

         /// <summary>
         /// Gets an approximate count of the objects stored in the pool.<br/>